michael-spengler/wwi19seb-webprogrammierung/README.md

 Could also be used in the context of solving the chicken and egg problem (5)

 ### 03.06.2021
-1. GitHub Actions based Deployment vorstellen
+1. Die erste vuejs app entwickeln

-2. tbd...
+2. GitHub Actions & GitHub Pages based Deployment vorstellen